 The YouTube streaming is the more desirable way to watch the live stream of a city meeting because the video can be paused and even rewound as needed.
 When watching on WeHo TV, it is not possible to pause or rewind the video.
 The Zoom platform also does not allow for rewinding or pausing.

 Monday’s Public Safety Commission meeting allowed the commissioners to see and hear one another with a video and audio connection.
-However, members of the public weren’t allowed to see the commissioners and the audio was sometimes not very clear.
+However, members of the public weren’t allowed to see the commissioners, only hear them.
+And even then, the audio was sometimes not clear and people speaking did not identify themselves to the listening public.
 It isn’t clear why the public wasn’t provided video access to that meeting given that seeing as well as hearing a speaker makes it easier to understand what is being said.

 This was a potential violation of the Brown Act which requires the public be allowed to participate in governmental meetings.
 The social distancing required because of the coronavirus pandemic has led local governments to move to teleconferencing meetings so that members of the public can see and hear the proceedings on their computers, tablets or TV.